Skip main navigation

 Purpose

-To inform DVR staff about in-house services and comparable benefits, including when to include these services in a consumer's IPE and how to document the services in IRIS.
+To inform DVR staff about in-house services and comparable benefits, including when to include these services in a consumer's Individualized Plan for Employment (IPE) and how to document the services in IRIS.

 Rationale

 All services that are necessary and appropriate for a consumer to achieve an IPE goal should be listed on the consumer's IPE.
 This includes services that will be provided in-house by DVR staff and comparable benefits.
-With the new RSA 911 reporting requirements, in-house services and comparable benefits must be tracked in IRIS as they are provided.
+Based on RSA 911 reporting requirements, in-house services and comparable benefits must be tracked in IRIS as they are provided.

-If there is something important for the consumer to do and it is not a service that DVR would provide, consider including it as a progress measure or responsibility on the IPE.
-Examples include continuing mental health counseling or taking medication.
+If there is something important for the consumer to do in support of reaching their IPE goal and it is not a service that DVR would provide, consider including it as a progress measure or responsibility on the IPE.

 Before providing DVR services to a consumer or members of a consumer's family, except for services exempt from comparable benefits, DVR staff must determine if comparable benefits or services are available to the consumer through agencies outside of DVR.
 These services may be available through federal, state, or local public agencies, health insurance, or employee benefits.
 DVR staff must also determine whether those benefits or services are available to the consumer at the time needed.